harrycresswell/harry/content/writing/page-site-params.md

 #### Access all taxonomies with `.Site.Taxonomies`

-`.Site.Taxonomies` is another pre-defined Site variable that exposes global data.
+`.Site.Taxonomies` is another Site Method that exposes global data.
 But this time, an object of taxonomies (categories, tags and so on), found across your entire website.

 This object of taxonomies depends on what data you define in the front matter of each page.
 Let’s take a look at an example.